rogerhyam/synthesys-iiif/README.md

 # Synthesys+ Task 4.3 International Image Interoperability Framework (IIIF)

 This repository is to help in deploying [IIIF](https://iiif.io/) in natural history collections as part of the [Synthesys+](http://www.synthesys.info/home.html) project funded by the European Commission.
 It consists of this document, which sets out recommendations for how to implement IIIF in concert with CETAF stable identifiers, plus some example files.
+The target audience are engineers and technicians implementing IIIF on the collections although it may be informative to others.

 When a CETAF stable identifier links to a specimen record that is accompanied by a high-resolution image (or images) we want to be able to view that image in a way that is independent of the hosting institution and the technologies they use.
 This will enable applications to be built that can browse and combine specimen images across multiple institutions in real time, creating a truly virtual collection from the user’s perspective.
 IIIF is a set of API specifications used widely in the libraries and archives community for this purpose.
 It enables the combining of multiple views of single objects or building composite views of objects from images stored in different locations.